MyDSI

 DSI Ethics Enforcement verdicts

 If you are interested in past ethics enforcement verdicts, please see this page.
 These verdicts are informative examples of integrity-related dilemmas that every investment professional may encounter over the course of their career.
 We have also produced some short videos illustrating various verdicts on the DSI YouTube channel.
+Additionally, we link our rulings to the 10 core principles of integrity that collectively form the essence of our DSI Code of Conduct.

 The verdicts on our website were issued by the DSI Ethics Committee and the Appeals Committee, which deal with ethics enforcement cases involving certified financial professionals and DSI.